Perfect sandwiches for a perfect tea.

 - 4 slices thin, soft sandwich bread

-- 1 tablespoon or so good butter, softened
+- 1 tablespoon or so good salted butter, such as Kerry Gold, softened

 Instructions

-- Peel and slice the cucumbers into very thin strips using a vegetable peeler or mandoline.
+- Peel the cucumber or cucumbers (if using Persian) and slice them into very thin strips using a vegetable peeler or mandoline.
 Stop when you reach the seedy center.

-- Place the cucumber strips in a colander and toss with a nice sprinkle of salt and vinegar.
+- Place the cucumber strips in a colander or mixing bowl and toss with a nice sprinkle of salt and the vinegar.
 Let drain in a colander for 20 minutes, then pat the excess moisture off with a paper towel.
 TIP: Place a dish beneath the colander to catch the cucumber water, so you don't make a puddle on your countertop.

-- While the cucumbers are doing their thing in the colander, generously butter one side of each bread slice and arrange butter-side up on a cutting board.
+- While the cucumbers are salting in the colander, generously butter one side of each bread slice and arrange them butter-side up on a cutting board.

-- Cover two slices of bread with two layers of cucumber.
-I arrange them in a closely-overlapping shingle format.
+- When ready, layer two of the bread slices with two overlapping layers of cucumber.
+I arrange them in a closely-overlapping shingle pattern.
 If this seems too thin, add an extra layer.

 - Top the cucumbers with the other buttered bread slices, butter side down.
 Press gently to adhere the sandwich together.
 Use a sharp knife to cut off the crusts.
 Slice each sandwich in half diagonally, then again with the opposite diagonal, creating an "X." Alternatively, slice the sandwiches lengthwise into fingers.